Two important tax breaks you can carry forward, and two you can’t

-As the end of the 2024/25 fiscal year approaches, you may be wondering how you could maximise the allowances and reliefs that are available to reduce your tax liability.
-With the deadline of Saturday 5 April getting closer, it’s important to remember that if you don’t use many of the reliefs and allowances provided, you’ll lose them when the new tax year starts.
+As the end of the 2025/26 fiscal year approaches, you may be wondering how you could maximise the allowances and reliefs that are available to reduce your tax liability.
+With the deadline of Sunday 5 April 2026 getting closer, it’s important to remember that if you don’t use many of the reliefs and allowances provided, you’ll lose them when the 2026/27 tax year starts.

 That said, there are also several tax reliefs that can be carried over to the next tax year if you don’t take full advantage of them.
-With this in mind, read on to discover two important tax reliefs and allowances that you can carry forward into the 2025/26 tax year, and two that you can’t.
+Read on to discover two important tax reliefs and allowances that you can carry forward into the next tax year, and two that you can’t.

 Let’s look at the allowances you can’t carry forward first.